-Here are the illustrations reflected to show how to use chopsticks if you are left handed.
+Here are the illustrations reflected to show how to hold chopsticks if you are left handed.
 Just follow the same instructions as above.

-By the way, you eat rice by using the chop sticks more as a scoop than a grip.
+Another Tip: By the way, you eat rice by using the sticks more as a scoop than a grip.
 And, in almost all East Asian restaurants and cultures it is normal and acceptable to raise your bowl of rice close to your mouth.
 Just don't do that in Korea.

-Here's a few quick pointers on how to use chopsticks with good etiquette.
+Here's a few quick pointers on how to eat with chopsticks with good etiquette.

 - Don't pierce or stab food with your chop sticks.